Billy Wilson (footballer, born 2005)

 Billy Wilson (born 16 June 2005) is an Australian rules footballer who plays for the Carlton Football Club in the Australian Football League (AFL).

 Junior career

 Wilson played for the Dandenong Stingrays in the Talent League.
 He averaged 22.5 disposals in his draft year.
 He was also a part of the Vic Country squad in the Under 18 Championships in 2023, averaging 11.8 disposals a game.

 AFL career

 Wilson was selected by Carlton with pick 34 of the 2023 AFL draft.
-He played 13 games for Carlton's VFL side in an injury-interrupted first season after being drafted, and did not play a senior game.
+He played 13 games for Carlton's VFL side in an injury-interrupted first season after being drafted, and did not play a game of AFL.

 Wilson made his debut in round 16 of the 2025 AFL season against Port Adelaide.

+In July 2026, Wilson signed a two-year contract extension with Carlton to the end of 2028.

+In round 24 of the 2026 AFL season, Wilson had 18 disposals to receive a nomination for the 2026 AFL Rising Star award.

+Statistics

+Updated to the end of the 2026 season.